-- 3.5.3.1.
-That within the Greenbelt Natural Heritage System identified on Schedule 4, in addition to Natural Areas, Agricultural and Rural uses are permitted as identified on Schedule 13 and subject to the applicable policies of this subsection, and subsection 9.2.2. - 3.5.3.2.
-That where non-agricultural uses are contemplated on lands identified as Greenbelt Natural Heritage System, applicants shall demonstrate that: - a. at least 30 percent of the total developable area of the site will remain or be returned to natural self-sustaining vegetation, recognizing that the policies of subsection 3.5.10 establish specific standards for the non-renewable resource uses; - connectivity along the system and between key natural heritage features or key hydrologic features located within 240 metres of each other is maintained or enhanced; and - c. buildings or structures do not occupy more than 25 percent of the total developable area and are planned to optimize the compatibility of the project with the natural surroundings. - 3.5.3.3.
-That new buildings or structures for agriculture, agricultural-related and secondary uses within lands identified as Greenbelt Natural Heritage System on Schedule 4 are not subject to policy 3.5.3.4 below, but are subject to the policies on key natural heritage features and key hydrologic features. - 3.5.3.4.
-That new development or site alteration on lands identified as Greenbelt Natural Heritage System on Schedule 4 (as permitted by the policies of this Plan) shall demonstrate that: - a. there will be no negative effects on key natural heritage features or key hydrologic features or their functions; - connectivity between key natural heritage features and key hydrologic features is maintained, or where possible, enhanced for the movement of native plants and animals across the landscape;
+3.5.3.1.
+That within the Greenbelt Natural Heritage System identified on Schedule 4, in addition to Natural Areas, Prime Agricultural and Rural uses are permitted as identified on Schedule 13 and subject to the applicable policies of this subsection, and subsection 9.2.2.

-- c. the removal of other natural features not identified as key natural heritage features and key hydrologic features shall be avoided.
-Such features shall be incorporated into the planning and design of the proposed use wherever possible; and - d. the disturbed area of any site does not exceed 25 percent, and the impervious surface does not exceed 10 percent, of the total developable area, except for major recreational uses described in subsection 3.5.5 or non-renewable resources described in subsection 3.5.10.
+- 3.5.3.2.
+That where non-agricultural uses are contemplated on lands identified as Greenbelt Natural Heritage System, applicants shall demonstrate that: - a. at least 30 percent of the total developable area of the site will remain or be returned to natural self-sustaining vegetation, recognizing that the policies of subsection 3.5.10 establish specific standards for the non-renewable resource uses: - connectivity along the system and between key natural heritage features or key hydrologic features located within 240 metres of each other is maintained or enhanced; and - c. buildings or structures do not occupy more than 25 percent of the total developable area and are planned to optimize the compatibility of the project with the natural surroundings. - 3.5.3.3.
+That new buildings or structures for agriculture, agricultural-related and secondary uses onfarm diversified uses within lands identified as Greenbelt Natural Heritage System on Schedule 4 are not subject to policy 3.5.3.4 below, but are subject to the policies on key natural heritage features and key hydrologic features. - 3.5.3.4.
+That new development or site alteration on lands identified as Greenbelt Natural Heritage System on Schedule 4 (as permitted by the policies of this Plan) shall be subject to policies under subsection 3.2.2.3 of the Greenbelt Plan. demonstrate that: - 3.5.4 there will be no negative effects on key natural heritage features or key hydrologic features or their functions; - 3.5.5 connectivity between key natural heritage features and key hydrologic features is maintained, or where possible, enhanced for the movement of native plants and animals across the landscape; - 3.5.6 the removal of other natural features not identified as key natural heritage features and key hydrologic features shall be avoided.
+Such features shall be incorporated into the planning and design of the proposed use wherever possible; and - 3.5.7 the disturbed area of any site does not exceed 25 percent, and the impervious surface does not exceed 10 percent, of the total developable area, except for major recreational uses described in subsection 3.5.5 or non-renewable resources described in subsection 3.5.10.
 With respect to golf courses, the disturbed area shall not exceed 40 percent of the site.

-3.5.4 Greenbelt Protected Countryside
+3.5.8 3.5.4 Greenbelt Protected Countryside

-3.5.4.1.
+3.5.8.1.3.5.4.1.
 That, within the Protected Countryside of the Greenbelt, as identified on Schedule 4, Agricultural and Rural uses are permitted as identified on Schedule 13 and subject to the applicable policies of subsection 9.2.2 of this Plan.

-3.5.5 Recreational Uses in the Greenbelt
+3.5.9 3.5.5 Recreational Uses in the Greenbelt